 The Boy Jones.
 Comparatively harmless to those mentioned above, Young Edward Jones managed to sneak into Buckingham Palace four times between 1838 and 1841.

 Edward boasted of hearing long conversations between Victoria and Albert whilst he hid behind a sofa, and he was also caught with Victoria’s underwear stuffed down his trousers!
 Jones sat on Victoria’s throne, leafed through books from the royal library, and read one of her letters; he was found numerous times inside the Palace.
-His explanation was that he ‘had always wanted to see that palace’ and then write a book on it, but there was public outrage that he managed to return after each visit!
+His explanation was that he ‘had always wanted to see that palace’ and then write a book about it, but there was public outrage that he managed to return after each visit.

 His first arrest saw him leave free, having been charged with theft and not taken anything from the Palace.
-But his further break-ins saw him sentenced to three months at a House of Correction as a rogue and vagabond, and three months hard labour for the next intrusion.
-His obsession, however, seemed to be with Buckingham Palace, and not Victoria, making him more innocent than the likes of Oxford and Pate.
+But his further break-ins saw him sentenced to three months in a House of Correction as a rogue and vagabond, and three months hard labour for the next intrusion.
+His obsession, however, seemed to be Buckingham Palace, and not Victoria, making him more innocent than the likes of Oxford and Pate.